dolphinnG/MLOpsPipeline/README.md

 Note: MLFlow training script must take care to check for whether it is running on rank 0 node/pod before doing anything mlflow related.

 ### Seldon
-For something that is supposed to be a "state of the art" solution for mlmodel deployment, Seldon has both
+For something that is supposed to be a "state of the art" solution for ML model deployment, Seldon has both
  - disastrously obscure documentation AND
  - at times, buggy operations.

-Despite having read so much of the official doc for Seldon v2 to the point that I sometime memorize the words in it, for the deployment parts of this to be up and running, a lot of source code deep diving and even manual modofication of the source docker image (MLServer) was needed
+Despite having read so much of the official doc for Seldon v2 to the point that I sometime memorize the words in it, for the deployment parts of this to be up and running, a lot of source code deep diving and even manual modification of the source docker image (MLServer) was needed

 That is a shame!
 It appears they tried to cater to too many in order to be able to somehow achieve compatibility across many model formats, but the individual support for each isn't fully completed.

-For example, the support for mlflow can't make use of the env specification in MLModel file of mlflow.
+For example, the support for mlflow can't make use of the env specification in MLModel file of mlflow (Might be possible if we include a model-settings.json in the directory of the mlflow model, but what a barbaric solution that is lmao).

 What does this imply?

 It means seldon, or the mlserver it relies on doesn't automatically read the conda/virtualenv of mlflow MLModel file, but relies on the pod's local python env to satisfy the deployed model.